Binary Tree Recursive/Level Traversal

 multiple times to observe the order in which the root

-pointer moves across the tree:
+pointer moves through the tree:

-Recursive Traversal of Binary Tree
+Recursive Traversal of a Binary Tree

 The traversal order of the traverse